hi5/F4MiniMenu/readme.md

 ## Changelog

+* 20130607 - v0.51 Check if selected file(s) are archived, if so bypass F4MiniMenu all together and use internal TC Edit command to open file, this will only use the file under the cursor, not all selected files.
 * 20130330 - v0.5 a) Process entire file list first and open per program; b) Introduced [Filelist](#filelist) method; c) Removed "Open Mode".
 * 20121117 - v0.4 Configuration GUIs, tray menu.
 First editor now considered default editor.
 * 20121111 - v0.3 Added menu for "foreground" feature - open all selected files with specific editor (its behaviour may change in future).